bsouhaib/prob-hts/smart-meters/code/README.md

 ```
 ./run_basef.sh
 ```
-4. Compute the covariance matrix W for the MinT method
+4. Compute the covariance matrix W for the MinT method.
 ```
 source("MinT_ecov.R")
 ```
-5. Compute the permutations (empirical copulas)
+5. Compute the permutations (empirical copulas).
 ```
 source("permutations.R")
 ```
-6. Merge the results by half hour
+6. Merge the results by half hour.
 ```
 source("makebf_byhalfhour.R")
 ```
-7. Compute the forecasts for the aggregated series (slow)
+7. Compute the forecasts for the aggregated series (slow).
 ```
 ./run_aggregation.sh
 ```
-8. Merge the aggregation results
+8. Merge the aggregation results.
 ```
 source("aggregation_merge.R")
 ```
-9. Produce the figures with all the accuracy measures
+9. Produce the figures with all the accuracy measures.
 ```
 source("results.R")
 ```